loubnanakhlaoui/NutriML/README.md

 The food recognition and calorie estimation model based on images, developed using TensorFlow and Keras.
-Here's an overview of the key steps in the project:
+The key steps in the project:

 ### **1. Data Download and Preparation**
 - **Data Source:** Downloading a dataset of fruits and vegetables images from Kaggle.